Establishing Negligence and Obtaining Compensation in Pennsylvania

 How a Dedicated Philadelphia Personal Injury Lawyer Can Help

 While in many cases, no amount of compensation can return an injured party to the life he or she led before an accident, financial remuneration can go a long way towards helping victims and their families begin the long road to recovery.
-If you or a loved one live in Pennsylvania or New Jersey and were recently injured due to another person’s negligence, please contact The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 and we will help you set-up an appointment for a free consultation with an experienced personal injury attorney.
+If you or a loved one live in Pennsylvania or New Jersey and were recently injured due to another person’s negligence, please contact van der Veen, Hartshorn, and Levin by calling 215-515-6892 and we will help you set-up an appointment for a free consultation with an experienced personal injury attorney.